 Expect to see folk dancers kitted out in traditional dress getting the party started, while teaching guests their moves so we Mancs can get involved, too.
 Folk dance will mark just one of a number of fun workshops that will be taking place at the festival, including folklore storytelling, dance classes, arts and crafts and zither instrument workshops.

 The festival takes its name from the Hungarian word góbé, which is a friendly word for a ‘crafty Székely’.
-Góbéfest is free to attend, and will sprawl across Cathedral Gardens – just next door to the Football Museum – from June 23 to June 25.
+Góbéfest is free to attend, and will sprawl across Cathedral Gardens in Manchester – just next door to the National Football Museum – from June 23 to June 25.
 Find out more here.